-As an appreciation to shareholders who have supported TIH over the years, the Board of Directors has proposed to distribute a final dividend of 1.0 Singapore cent for FY2021.
+As a gesture of gratitude to shareholders who have supported TIH over the years, the Board of Directors has proposed to distribute a final dividend of 1.0 Singapore cent for FY2023.
 The proposed dividend is subject to shareholders' approval at the upcoming Annual General Meeting of the Company.